Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 Figure: It would be more convenient if we have a "Current Solution"

-24. Should be able to drag and drop a typed dataset onto the form designer
+24. will be able to drag and drop a typed dataset onto the form designer

 To use a Dataset in a Windows or Web form, you have to create an instance of the typed DataSet from your DataSets project.
 Currently you have to drag an instance of the dataset from the toolbar then define its type, but wouldn't it be nice to simply drag the .xsd onto the form designer and have Visual Studio figure out the rest?

-Figure: I should be able to drag this typed DataSet onto my form designer to create an instance of it
+Figure: I will be able to drag this typed DataSet onto my form designer to create an instance of it

 25. Combo box with lookup button